Artists | Issues | CD Reviews | Interviews | Concert Reviews | DVD/Video Reviews | Book Reviews | Who We Are | Staff | Home

 Strange Karma is an unusual band that’s hard to pin down.

-Pete Townsend - White City
+Pete Townshend - White City

 Review by Larry Toering

-When White City was released I remember some commotion about Pete Townsend not being able to make up his mind about what the project was going to be, using a working title of “The Deep End” for the band at one point.
+When White City was released I remember some commotion about Pete Townshend not being able to make up his mind about what the project was going to be, using a working title of “The Deep End” for the band at one point.

 Uriah Heep - Into the Wild